parzh/cheek/README.md

   Returns `true` if any of the verifications returns `true`

 - ### check.everyInput(methodName: string, inputs: any[]): boolean
-  Returns `true` if all input values pass verification
+  Returns `true` if all input values pass verification.
+  Consider the order of arguments.

 - ### check.someInput(methodName: string, inputs: any[]): boolean
-  Returns `true` if any of the input values passes verification
+  Returns `true` if any of the input values passes verification.
+  Consider the order of arguments.